OUR STORY

 In 2019, as The Wharfedale Foundation reached its 10th anniversary, we celebrated that milestone and the fact that, through the continuing activities of The Scargill Movement, the ministry of Scargill House had been in operation for 60 years.

-When the Foundation was originally set up the founders were clear in their intention to support a broad range of causes tackling isolation and exclusion, integrating marginalised groups and tacking disadvantage all to pursue their aim of building stronger, more inclusive communities.
+When The Wharfedale Foundation was originally established, the founders were clear in their intention to support a broad range of causes tackling isolation and exclusion, integrating marginalised groups and addressing disadvantage in order to help build stronger, more inclusive communities.

 OUR TRUSTEES